December 25, 2024

 10. Customize and Optimize Your Landing Page

+The landing page is equally if not more crucial than your ads.
 A successful landing page tailors the call to action (CTA), text, and images to the user's stage in the sales funnel.

 Remember, don't try to sell anything before you've established who you are and what you do.